We are currently working on a project to discover new and improved drugs for treating schistosomiasis.

 Treatment currently relies on a single drug, praziquantel (PZQ).
 Although it is usually successful, it only kills adult worms leaving any juvenile worms to continue to develop in the body.
 In addition, praziquantel tablets are large and bitter tasting which make them sub-optimal for pediatric use and there are also concerns about development of resistance arising from mass administration of a single agent.
 We are therefore seeking new drugs which address these limitations of praziquantel.

 Dr Bickle has developed a high content assay using Schistosoma mansoni larvae, which for the first time enables high throughput screening against larval forms of the parasite3.
 His laboratory also runs assays for adult worms and an in vivo mouse infection model.
-Several compound libraries will be screened, initially in the larval assay at LSHTM.
-Subsequent Medicinal chemistry on hits will be led by Salvensis.
+Several compound libraries have been screened, initially in the larval assay at LSHTM.
+We have published the structures of several hits4, which have also been included in MMV's pathogen box5.
+Subsequent Medicinal chemistry on the hits has been led by Salvensis.

 1 World Health Organisation "Schistosomiasis".